QTraceHelp/Help/locations.md

 ## Edit Location

-Administrators can complete the following steps to Edit an existing Location:
+Administrators can complete the following steps to edit an existing Location:

 1. Click the **Edit** icon next to a Location in the list.